jrosen48/utk-homepage/content/post/2020-03-19-virtual-via-zoom-knoxdata-presentation-on-reproducible-scalable-research-with-drake-in-r.md

 > Please note: To do our part to prevent the spread of the COVID-19 virus, this meetup will be held Online, and a Zoom link to be sent to all attendees 30 minutes prior to the start of the Meetup.

-> This meetup will be hosted by Dr. Brian O'Meara, Professor and Associate Head, Ecology and Evolutionary Biology Department, University of Tennessee, Knoxville
+> This meetup will be hosted by [Dr. Brian O'Meara, Professor and Associate Head, Ecology and Evolutionary Biology Department](http://brianomeara.info/), University of Tennessee, Knoxville.

 While being Zoom-based presents some challenges, it also means that anyone who is interested - from Knoxville or from elsewhere - is more than welcome to join.
 Please just RSVP for the event [here](https://www.meetup.com/knoxdata/events/269356941/), and you'll be sent a Zoom link prior to the beginning of the presentation.